yoshidha30/REAL-TIME-COLLABORATIVE-DOCUMENT-EDITOR-FRONTEND/README.md

-# The below output screenshot shows
+# The below output screenshot describes

 The sleek and minimal dashboard that allows users to: